‘RHOA’ Fans Don’t Believe Kenya Moore Is Pregnant After She Deletes Baby Bump Photo

 Kenya Moore added fuel to the rumors that she’s faking her pregnancy when she deleted a snap that showed a barely there bump, one that followers think is much too small for someone who claims to have been pregnant since at least March.
 The 47-year-old posted a photo with husband Marc Daly that showed a very slight bump.
 Backlash from followers was swift and harsh.
 Accusations that she is trying to stay relevant, that she isn’t pregnant, and that she has a surrogate were among the comments made in response to the photo.

-Kenya announced her pregnancy during the Real Housewives of Atlanta reunion that was filmed in March and aired in April according to Radar Online.
-A source told them that no one at the reunion believed her news and that producers thought she her announcement was a desperate attempt to be included in the next season of RHOA.
+Kenya announced her pregnancy during the Real Housewives of Atlanta reunion that was filmed in March and aired in April, according to Radar Online.
+A source told them that no one at the reunion believed her news and that producers thought her announcement was a desperate attempt to be included in the next season of RHOA.
 Moore took to Instagram in April to deny the rumors that she was faking her pregnancy.
 She said that she wasn’t paying someone to have a baby for her, that she was really pregnant and had wanted to have a family for a long time.

 Earlier this month, the reality TV star talked to People and shared that she had undergone in vitro fertilization (IVF).
 Many women have a difficult time with the process.
-Shots can be painful, hormones can cause mood swings and other side effects, and their can be many failed attempts before a woman becomes pregnant.
-Kenya said that her experience had been easy though and that she would deliver her first child by the end of the year.
+Shots can be painful, hormones can cause mood swings and other side effects, and there can be many failed attempts before a woman becomes pregnant.
+Kenya said that her experience had been easy though, and that she would deliver her first child by the end of the year.

 LIve your best life!
 I'm living mine.
 It took me a long time to receive the blessing of having a family.
 I prayed for this life!
 God blessed me with this life and this new joy!
 I will always speak the truth.
 I will continue to grow, forgive my enemies, and help as many people I can by example by example not words.
 Live your best life!
 I'm living mine.
 Thank you God for my blessings. #mondaymotivation #love #peace #growth #family #god

 Followers don’t seem to believe Kenya’s story though.
 One fan posted to Twitter that she should be showing more by now if she is really pregnant.
-When Moore asked fans to suggest titles if she got a spin-off show of her own on Bravo, one person responded with “Pregnot”.
+When Moore asked fans to suggest titles if she got a spin-off show of her own on Bravo, one person responded with “Pregnot.”

 Keep dreaming that ur pregnant #surrogate